 People who practice earthing regularly have reported that they feel more energetic and find that it helps reduce fatigue.
 This could be because earthing helps you sleep better or as the research above points out, earthing reduces cortisol levels in your body.

 It has been found that stress and sleeplessness can increase your cortisol levels.
 The converse is also true, meaning an increase in cortisol levels can leave you feeling stressed.5 Because earthing can regulate cortisol and improve sleep quality, it could help you feel more energetic and active.

 5. Lowers Pain

 Earthing has a multifold effect on your system and one of many ways it can help is by reducing pain and inflammation.
-In 2010 pilot study, eight participants were made to undergo rigorous exercise that caused delayed onset muscle soreness (DOMS).
-Four participants were grounded with electrode patches to find out if grounding had any effect.6
+In 2010 pilot study, eight participants were

 The results showed that grounding the body to the earth altered measures of immune system activity and pain.
 The grounded participants experienced less inflammation and shorter recovery times.
 While this was a pilot study, it does prove that grounding might benefit people dealing with chronic pain.
 People suffering from conditions like rheumatoid arthritis or joint aches may be able to find some relief with this simple practice.